derdoktor667/DShotRMT/README.md

 ## 🚀 Core Features

+- **Pure RMT Implementation:** Exclusively uses the ESP32 RMT peripheral for hardware-timed signals, ensuring stable, precise, and low-latency motor control with minimal CPU load.
 - **Multiple DShot Modes:** Supports DSHOT150, DSHOT300, DSHOT600, and DSHOT1200.
-- **Robust Bidirectional DShot Support:** Now features full GCR-dekodierte telemetry data (temperature, voltage, current, consumption, and RPM) from the ESC.
+- **Robust Bidirectional DShot Support:** Features full GCR-decoded telemetry data (temperature, voltage, current, consumption, and RPM) from the ESC.
 The library automatically differentiates between eRPM-only and full telemetry frames.
-This significantly enhances feedback capabilities for advanced applications.
-- **Hardware-Timed Signals:** Precise signal generation using the ESP32 RMT peripheral, ensuring stable and reliable motor control.
+- **Dynamic Receiver Configuration:** The RMT receiver's pulse width filter is dynamically calculated based on the selected DShot speed, significantly improving telemetry reception reliability across all modes.
 - **Simple API:** Easy-to-use C++ class with intuitive methods like `sendThrottlePercent()`.
-- **Enhanced Error Handling:** Provides detailed feedback on operation success or failure via an enhanced `dshot_result_t` struct, now including specific error codes, eRPM data, and a `dshot_telemetry_data_t` struct for full GCR-decoded telemetry.
+- **Enhanced Error Handling:** Provides detailed feedback on operation success or failure via a comprehensive `dshot_result_t` struct.
 - **Lightweight:** The core library has no external dependencies.
 - **Arduino and ESP-IDF Compatible:** Can be used in both Arduino and ESP-IDF projects.

 ## How it Works

-The library is architected around a single C++ class, `DShotRMT`.
-It abstracts the ESP32's RMT (Remote Control) peripheral, which is a hardware timer peripheral capable of generating and receiving precisely timed signals.
+The library is architected around a single C++ class, `DShotRMT`, which abstracts the ESP32's RMT (Remote Control) peripheral.
 For a more detailed explanation of the DShot protocol, refer to this excellent article: [DShot and Bidirectional DShot](https://brushlesswhoop.com/dshot-and-bidirectional-dshot/).

 1.  **Signal Generation (TX):** The library uses an RMT 'bytes_encoder'.
 This encoder is configured with the specific pulse durations for DShot '0' and '1' bits based on the selected speed (e.g., DSHOT300, DSHOT600).
 When a user calls `sendThrottle()`, the library constructs a 16-bit DShot frame (11-bit throttle, 1-bit telemetry request, 4-bit CRC) and hands it to the RMT encoder.
 The RMT hardware then autonomously generates the correct electrical signal on the specified GPIO pin.

-2.  **Bidirectional Telemetry (RX) - Now with Full GCR Telemetry:** **Note: For bidirectional DShot, an external pull-up resistor (e.g., 2k Ohm to 3.3V) is required on the DShot GPIO pin for proper telemetry reception.** For bidirectional communication, the library configures a second RMT channel in receive mode on the same GPIO.
-An interrupt service routine (`_on_rx_done`) is registered.
-When the ESC sends back a telemetry signal, the RMT peripheral captures it.
-The interrupt code intelligently differentiates between eRPM-only frames (21 GCR bits) and full telemetry frames (110 GCR bits).
-It then decodes the GCR-encoded signal (including 5B/4B GCR decoding for full telemetry), validates its CRC, and stores the resulting eRPM value or full telemetry data (temperature, voltage, current, consumption, RPM) in thread-safe `atomic` variables.
-The main application can then poll for this data using the `getTelemetry()` method, which now returns a comprehensive `dshot_result_t` with all available telemetry fields.
+2.  **Bidirectional Telemetry (RX):** For bidirectional communication, the library configures a second RMT channel in receive mode on the same GPIO. **An external pull-up resistor (e.g., 2k Ohm to 3.3V) is required for this to work.** When the ESC sends back a telemetry signal, the RMT peripheral captures it.
+An interrupt service routine intelligently differentiates between eRPM-only frames (21 GCR bits) and full telemetry frames (110 GCR bits).
+It then decodes the GCR-encoded signal, validates its CRC, and stores the resulting telemetry data in thread-safe `atomic` variables.
+The main application can then poll for this data using the `getTelemetry()` method.

 ## ⏱️ DShot Timing Information